postsharp/PostSharp.Documentation/conceptual/Caching/Backends/caching-redis.md

 - `<item-version>` is a randomly generated item version.
 - `<dependency-key>` is either a dependency key or a cache item key, when the cache item is itself a dependency (recursive dependencies), where `{`, `}` and `:` have been escaped.

+Note the use of `{..}` brackets around `<item-key>`, marking `<item-key>` is a _hashtag_.
+It guarantees that all Redis keys related to the same logical cache item are stored on the same cluster slot and can be processed atomically in a transaction.

 ### Big O analysis

 In the following analysis, we use the following parameters:

 - `Items` is the number of items.
-- `Dependencies` is the number of dependencies and items (as items can act as dependencies if a cached method calls another cached method).
+- `Dependencies` is the number of dependencies.
 - `KeySize` is the average size of item or dependency keys (after compression, if enabled).
 - `ValueSize` is the average size of item values (i.e. the serialized data).
 - `Dependencies_Per_Item` is the average number of dependencies per item (first level, not recursive).